soichih/sca-service-matlab1/README.md

         end
         fclose(fileID);

-In the above script, the optimizatoin is repeated for five times with random intial conditions.
+In the above script, the optimization is repeated for five times with random initial conditions.

 ## MATLAB runtime execution
 As mentioned in the [lesson on basics of MATLAB compilation] (https://support.opensciencegrid.org/support/solutions/articles/5000660751-basics-of-compiled-matlab-applications-hello-world-example), we need to compile the matlab script on a machine with license.
 At present, we don't have license for matlab on OSG-Conect.
 On a